Since a good portion of my time in Paris was spent visiting museums, the Paris Museum Pass was both a money saver and time saver.

 The pass can be purchased for 2, 4, or 6 days, and currently costs 30, 45, and 60 euros respectively.
 (Check the website for pricing changes.)

 On your first visit to one of the museums or monuments, the pass is activated, and your time starts running.
 This allows you to buy the pass in advance, should you wish.
-You can buy the pass online, at participating museums and monuments (I purchases mine at the Louvre), or at any Paris Tourist Office.
+You can buy the pass online, at participating museums and monuments (I purchased mine at the Louvre), or at any Paris Tourist Office.

 I planned my museum visits so that I could maximize the value of the pass, taking note of the location, travel time, open days and hours of each that I wanted to visit.
-I knew that I couldn’t see everything, but with good planning I was able to save a lot over individual admission prices AND speed up the process by avoiding lines.
+I knew that I couldn’t see everything, but with good planning, I was able to save a lot over individual admission prices AND speed up the process by avoiding lines.
 You can find the full list of museums and monuments online.

 With a four day pass, I was able to take in the following: